 Turnkey rentals are similar to long-term rentals, in that they’re designed to be rented for longer periods of time.
 The difference is that a turnkey property already has everything in place to generate rental income.
 For instance, you may purchase a turnkey rental that already has renters in place and a property manager who oversees rent collection and maintenance.

-How Beginners Can Make Money Investing in Rental Property
+How Investors Can Make Money in Rental Property

 Aside from understanding what your options are with regard to the types of rental properties you can own, it’s also important to know how those properties can generate income.
 There are four different ways to make money with rental properties: